Abortion law: History

 Abortion has existed since ancient times, with natural abortifacients being found amongst a wide variety of tribal people and in most written sources.
 The earliest known records of abortion techniques and general reproductive regulation date as far back as 2700 BC in China, and 1550 BC in Egypt.
 Early texts contain little mention of abortion or abortion law.
 When it does appear, it is entailed in concerns about male property rights, preservation of social order, and the duty to produce fit citizens for the state or community.
 The harshest penalties were generally reserved for a woman who procured an abortion against her husband's wishes, and for slaves who produced abortion in a woman of high status.
 Religious texts often contained severe condemnations of abortion, recommending penance but seldom enforcing secular punishment.
 As a matter of common law in England and the United States, abortion was illegal anytime after quickening—when the movements of the fetus could first be felt by the woman.
 Under the born alive rule, the fetus was not considered a "reasonable being" in rerum natura; and abortion was not treated as murder in English law.

 In the 19th century, many Western countries began to codify abortion laws or place further restrictions on the practice.
-Anti-abortion movements, also referred to as "pro-life" movements, were led by a combination of groups opposed to abortion on moral grounds, and by medical professionals who were concerned about the danger presented by the procedure and the regular involvement of non-medical personnel in performing abortions.
+Anti-abortion movements were led by a combination of groups opposed to abortion on moral grounds, and by medical professionals who were concerned about the danger presented by the procedure and the regular involvement of non-medical personnel in performing abortions.
 Nevertheless, it became clear that illegal abortions continued to take place in large numbers even where abortions were rigorously restricted.
 It was difficult to obtain sufficient evidence to prosecute the women and abortion doctors, and judges and juries were often reluctant to convict.
 For example, Henry Morgentaler, a Canadian pro-choice advocate, was never convicted by a jury.
 He was acquitted by a jury in the 1973 court case, but the acquittal was overturned by five judges on the Quebec Court of Appeal in 1974.
 He went to prison, appealed, and was again acquitted.
 In total, he served 10 months, suffering a heart attack while in solitary confinement.
 Many were also outraged at the invasion of privacy and the medical problems resulting from abortions taking place illegally in medically dangerous circumstances.
 Political movements soon coalesced around the legalization of abortion and liberalization of existing laws.